Al-Buraimi: Al-Khandaq Fort

-The Khandaq Fort (حُصْن ٱلْخَنْدَق) in Al-Buraimi is considered one of the important landmarks in the province.
+Al-Khandaq Fort (حُصْن ٱلْخَنْدَق) in Al-Buraimi is considered one of the important landmarks in the province.
 It was named "Al-Khandaq" (ٱلْخَنْدَق) because it is surrounded by a trench for defensive purposes.
 This strategic approach was used in the past to protect cities, castles, and forts in Oman since periods before the arrival of Islam.
 The construction of the fort dates back to the first half of the 19th century AD, which corresponds to the second half of the 13th century in the (Hijri calendar).

 The fort is square in shape and consists of approximately ten rooms spread across its area, along with its towers.
 The fort includes four towers situated at its four corners, and its total area is about 3,070 m2.

 Al-Hillah Fort

-The Hillah Fort (حُصْن ٱلْحِلَّة) is located in the area of Haraat Al Souq.
+Al-Hillah Fort (حُصْن ٱلْحِلَّة) is located in the area of Haraat Al Souq.
 It was built by Sheikh Mohammed bin Ali bin Hamoud Al-Nuaimi on an area of approximately 4,200 m2, where the components of the fort are distributed.
 It is possible that this fort was constructed to replace Al Khandaq Fort and meet the needs of local administration.
 The fort is surrounded by a wall, with the main facade extending for a length of 79 m.
 The northern facade stretches for 53 m, and the outer wall's height ranges from 4–6 m.

 Al-Hillah Fort stands out for its gypsum decorations and designs, setting it apart from others.
 It is located in the heart of Al-Buraimi Oasis.
 Throughout history, it has been a center of conflict due to its location on the overland route between Sohar and the Persian Gulf, giving it a captivating historical significance.

 The fort also includes three fortified tower-like structures that are 10 m in height.
 Internally, the fort is divided into two courtyards, northern and southern, each with its associated facilities.
 The upper residential area features two decorated rooms in various sections adorned with lunar motifs, window grills, and bands beneath the roof.
 This upper area also has a southern-facing upper band.
 Throughout the fort, doors and windows are adorned with distinctive carvings on wood, along with some ornate iron windows.

 The fort is constructed from stone, gypsum, and clay.
 The Ministry of Heritage and Culture undertook a restoration project that lasted for 35 months.